The new customs reform will tackle Ukraine’s “single largest cash cow” of corrupt money used in politics

 The bill received a major boost when foreign partners included it as part of the required reforms tied to foreign aid.
 Ukraine must complete the customs reform by the end this month in order to meet IMF standards and secure the next round 15 billion dollar loan package from the IMF.

-Reforms are also needed for Ukraine to join the EU.
+Reforms are also needed for Ukraine to join the .
 This is a major goal of Ukraine, as it strives to strengthen its ties with the west.
-Ukraine submitted its official bid for membership in .
+Ukraine submitted its official bid for in 2022.

 Igor Dankov is the customs counsellor for the Foreign Ministry of Ukraine’s Mission to the European Union.